Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Introduction

-We here employ the Thurstone--Mosteller--Daniels model and its extensions because they are flexible enough to deal with incomplete ranking list and can provide a unified framework to accommodate covariate information of ranked entities, rankers with different qualities, and heterogeneous subgroups of rankers.
+Although various Thurstonian models have been proposed in the past, their inferences are mostly based on the maximum likelihood approach and the EM algorithm (with a few exceptions).
+The way of quantifying uncertainties and dealing with incomplete information has been limited.
+In this paper, we propose a unified framework built upon the classic Thurstone model family to deal with incomplete ranking lists, to accommodate rankers with different qualities or opinions, and to incorporate covariate information of ranked entities.
 In particular, we use the Dirichlet process prior for the mixture subgroups of rankers, which can automatically determine the total number of mixture components.
-Moreover, in contrast to focusing on inferring parameters of Thurstone models in most previous studies, we focus mainly on the rank aggregation and the uncertainty evaluation of the resulting aggregated ranking lists.
+Moreover, in addition to providing a full Bayesian inference procedure for parameter estimation of the proposed models, we also pay special attention to rank aggregation and the uncertainty evaluation of the resulting aggregated ranking lists.

-Computationally, the estimation for the Thurstone model is generally difficult due to the complicated form of the likelihood function, especially when there are a large number of ranked entities.
-To overcome the difficulty, \citet{maydeu1999thurstonian} transformed the estimation problem to a one involving mean and covariance structures with dichotomous indicators, \citet{yao1999bayesian} proposed a Bayesian approach based on Gibbs sampler, and \citet{johnson2013bayesian} advocated the JAGS software to implement the Bayesian posterior sampling.
-We here develop a parameter-expanded Gibbs sampler \citep{liu1999parameter}, which facilitates group moves of the latent variables, to further improve the computational efficiency.
-As demonstrated in the numerical studies, the improvement of the new sampler over the standard one is significant.
+In this paper, we mainly focus on the TMD model and its extension to accommodate various complications.
+The Thurstone-type model is probably one of the most natural data generating model for rank data.
+It contains a rich family of statistical models including both the TMD model and the PL model, and is widely used in practice.
+We focus on the TMD model with Gaussian errors since parametric Gaussian regression models are more intuitive and interpretable, are easier to manipulate in terms of model development, and have rich literature support.
+Similar extensions can be made for other Thurstone models as well.
+The estimation for the TMD model is generally difficult due to the complicated form of the likelihood function, especially when there are a large number of ranked entities.
+To overcome the difficulty, \citet{maydeu1999thurstonian} transformed the estimation problem to one involving mean and covariance structures with dichotomous indicators, \citet{yao1999bayesian} proposed a Bayesian approach based on Gibbs sampler, and \citet{johnson2013bayesian} advocated the JAGS software to implement the Bayesian posterior sampling.
+Our new model is even more challenging than the classic Thurstone family of models because of its inclusion of new components for dealing with heterogeneous rankers.
+We design an efficient parameter-expanded Gibbs sampler algorithm \citep{liu1999parameter}, which facilitates group moves of the latent variables and greatly improves the computational efficiency.